Best Halal Brunch in Central London

-Apple Butter Cafe (Covent Garden)
+Apple Butter Cafe (Covent Garden / Oxford Circus)

-Location: Covent Garden (click for Google Maps location)
+Location: Covent Garden

 Popina (Mayfair)

 Searching for a quality halal fry-up in London for brunch?
 This is one to be on your list to check out.
 Popina is an award-winning artisan bakery and cafe-deli in Mayfair.
-As you might expect from the area, it’s going to be on the pricier end for a classic English fry-up (with halal beef bacon and beef sausages), but rest assured it’s going to be a worthwhile treat.
-Apart from the fry-up, they also offer a terrific green shakshuka with raclette cheese melt, eggs benedict (with halal beef bacon), brioche french toast, Turkish eggs, etc.
+As you might expect from the area, it’s going to be on the pricier end for a classic English fry-up (with halal beef bacon and beef sausages), but rest assured, it’s going to be a worthwhile treat.
+Apart from the fry-up, they also offer a terrific green shakshuka with raclette cheese melt, eggs benedict (with halal beef bacon), brioche French toast, Turkish eggs, etc.

 Halal status: All meats served are halal